 North Canoes are 26 feet long and crewed by either six or eight paddlers.
 They are replicas of canoes used by the North West Company, transporting furs from the interior to rendezvous points such as Fort William. ... read more

-A NEW paddle race comes to Ontario!!
-Peterborough will be the host for the 1st Annual “Kawartha River Quest”, home of the Canadian Canoe Museum and the highest hydraulic lift lock in the world!!
+OMCKRA members voted the race as Race of the Year in 2018!
+Peterborough is the host for the Annual “Kawartha River Quest”, home of the Canadian Canoe Museum and the highest hydraulic lift lock in the world!!
 Parks Canada will have its Lock & Paddle event on the Sunday of the same weekend promoting both it and the race as “come paddle the Kawarthas and stay the weekend” .... read more

 The Lake Ontario Crossing is Canada’s first and only open-water distance paddling race.
 The 32-mile, point-to-point course matches the standard established by the Molokai-to-Oahu crossing in Hawaii and the Catalina Classic in California.... read more

 Held in picturesque Oakville at the Wai Nui club.
 Consistent with outrigger culture, this is a Hawaiian-themed event.
 After the races lunch, awards and some very cool swag will follow at the Oakville Power Boat Club.
 Bring your own chairs - there is lots of space on the lawn.
 Wai Nui Why Not is the second of the four races in the Waterway Series.
 Fees include racing, lunch, awards and swag.
 Lunch only tickets are available. ... read more